patrickpiedad/personalWebsite/finalDesign/blog/2024-05-30-environmental-immersion.md

 <br>
 <li> Joining a Discord or Slack community where you can have a constant presence with other like-minded people.
 I'm a part of the 100Devs community, and I couldn't recommend it more to anyone on the software development journey.</li>
 <br>
 <li> LinkedIn networking can also provide a great way to talking to people already in the industry.
-While this can be a little more daunting than the other options, its absolutely critical in building your network and learning the finer details of companies you're interested in. </li>
+While this can be a little more daunting than the other options, it is absolutely critical in building your network and learning the finer details of companies you're interested in. </li>
 </ul>

 Cheers,